5 Gadgets for Cheaper Car Insurance

 It’s been reported that drivers with this type of tech fitted to their cars have seen the cost of their premiums decrease by approximately 13%.

-They can either be fitted by a professional mechanic or you could save some extra cash by fitting it yourself, all you need is a parking sensor kit from Amazon!
+They can either be fitted by a professional mechanic or you could save some extra cash by fitting it yourself, all you need is a parking sensor kit!

 3. Telematics box (Black Box insurance)